Midwestern International Student Program

 International Students Admission Requirements/Processes

-Quincy University is approved by the Immigration and Naturalization Service of the U.S. Department of Justice to accept and enroll nonimmigrant foreign students.
+Quincy University is approved by the U.S. Department of Homeland Security to accept and enroll nonimmigrant international students.

-- A financial statement (certified) attesting to the ability of the student to meet all University costs including books, residential expenses, and health insurance must be notarized and have appropriate signatures.
+6) A financial statement (certified) attesting to the ability of the student to meet all University costs including tuition, residential expenses, health insurance, and travel/incidental expenses must be notarized and have appropriate signatures.

 Please mail all correspondence and required information to: